If you can see this check that

 |

-Each UML is connected to its hub via a "tap" device.
-In turn each hub is
+Each virtual machine is connected to its node via a "tap" device.

-connected to linuxzoo.net via an openvpn encrypted tunnel.
-From linuxzoo.net,
+or via an openvpn encrypted tunnel.
+From the linuxzoo.net gateway,

 packets then travel across the internet.